logo

 After a form is submitted, you can:

-Data collected in the account is stored indefinitely until you delete it.
-You can also export it to CSV to make a copy of all or some form submits.
+Data collected in the account is stored until you delete it.
+You can also export it to CSV to make a copy of all or some form submissions.

-If storing form submissions in the account and getting an email notification is not enough for your case, you can connect a public web form with Power Automate using our Plumsail Forms connecter:
+If storing form submissions in the account and getting an email notification is not enough for your case, you can connect a public web form with Power Automate using our Plumsail Forms connector:

 power automate